 placed in your computer and they stay in your computer.
 They are used primarily by marking firms to track your

-browsing history.
 For example, if you keep visiting shoe stores, you will soon find ads for shoes following you

 wherever you go.
 And that’s regardless of which site you are visiting.
 In some cases, it can be intrusive while

 in others the relevancy of ads maybe welcome

 Internet companies track all of our online behaviors.
 You can delete cookies but persistent trackers will respond

 to them.
 Trackers share cookie ID, so even if you delete your cookies, if a single tracker responds to one, it